Best Kid-Friendly Museums in Northern New Jersey

 The Newark Museum of Art – Newark

-2020 update: The Newark Museum of Art reopens to the public Saturday, October 10.
+2020 update: The Newark Museum of Art is still closed.

 Adults, $15; Children, ages 3 and older; FREE for children under age 2.
 Planetarium admission is an additional $6 per adult and $3 per child under age 12.
 The planetarium is not recommended for kids under 4.